We believe the policy was poorly managed and has infringed on people’s human rights.

 It takes under a minute to provide us with your details.
 Don’t wait to join the potential action.

-We believe it is disproportionate for the UK government to require its citizens to pay, at their own expense, for the privilege of staying in their own country where they already have a place of residence.
+We believe it was and is disproportionate for the UK government to require its citizens to pay, at their own expense, for the privilege of staying in their own country where they already have a place of residence.

 The United Kingdom, as a Member State of the World Health Organization, has disregarded its international obligations under Article 40 of the International Health Regulations, which expressly prohibits Member States from imposing a charge to travellers who are subject to quarantine requirements.